 Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Evidence These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Notes and action points Good links are established with outside agencies to provide support and to enable appropriate referrals if required. e.g. PSHE curriculum, Choices/ Partnerships for Children programmes, Healthy Minds work, pastoral care sessions, support groups, ELSA, use of outside agencies and services: SEBDOS, YOT, Aik Saath, School Nurse Team referrals and drop-in sessions, Thames Hospice Bereavement Support, EP service The school has addressed the four aspects for supporting and promoting mental health and wellbeing:
+How this might look in school These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points Good links are established with outside agencies to provide support and to enable appropriate referrals if required. e.g. PSHE curriculum, Choices/ Partnerships for Children programmes, Healthy Minds work, pastoral care sessions, support groups, ELSA, use of outside agencies and services: SEBDOS, YOT, Aik Saath, School Nurse Team referrals and drop-in sessions, Thames Hospice Bereavement Support, EP service The school has addressed the four aspects for supporting and promoting mental health and wellbeing:1.
+Prevention: creating a safe and calm